Mastro 👨🍳 Docs

 Functions

 If you want to execute the same kind of computation multiple times, you need a function.
-One way to write a function that returns the string "Hello World", and assign that function to the variable hello is:
+One way to write a function that returns the string "Hello World", and assign that function to the variable hello is as follows.
+(This is a so-called Arrow function, but there is an older function syntax as well.)

 Console